 (forecast avg Tennessee electric rates over the next 25 years)

-Normally, a solar installation in Tennessee would lead to an increase in one’s property taxes.
+Usually, a solar installation in Tennessee would cause your property taxes to increase.
 However, thanks to the green energy property tax assessment, a homeowner’s property taxes can only increase by up to 12.5% of the installed costs associated with the solar energy system.

-This has the potential to save homeowners a lot of money by preventing a dramatic increase in what they owe in Tennessee state taxes.
+The exemption can save homeowners a lot of money by preventing a dramatic increase in what they owe in taxes.

 (After tax credit)